 The Olympiads gave Adam his first exposure to some big names, too.
 “I walked into the playing hall one day in 1986, and I saw this massive crowd around the board.
 I elbowed my way to the front to see what was going on, and there was this kid playing.
 I recognised his opponent: he was a master.
 But this kid was crushing him.
 And he seemed to have used about five minutes on the clock, whereas his opponent had probably used about an hour.
 And that was my first glimpse of Anand, I think.”

-Probably the most high-profile event Adam has ever been involved in was the World Championship Candidates tournament held in London in 2013, where Magnus Carlsen won the right to challenge Anand (in a match that saw him take the world title).
+Probably the most high-profile event Adam has ever been involved in was the World Championship Candidates tournament held in London in 2013, where Magnus Carlsen won the right to challenge that very same Anand (in a match that saw him take the world title).
 Adam was one of four arbiters for this event, having been drafted in at the last minute when they needed an extra person.

 “I did that job for free, because I needed an extra norm to become an International Arbiter,” Adam tells me.
 I never realised you need norms for arbiting as well as for FIDE titles such as IM and GM, but apparently you do!
 “There aren’t that many opportunities [to get IA norms] in the UK.
 I know several people who have become International FIDE Arbiters by going abroad, and that’s pretty much what I did,” says Adam, except the tournaments where he got his previous experience were ones he organised himself, in Malta and elsewhere.
 The 2013 Candidates was the last thing Adam needed for the title.